rroessler1/rroessler1.github.io/docs/human-motion-synthesis.markdown

   <a class="btn" href="mailto:{{ user }}@{{ domain }}?subject={{ subject | uri_escape }}" target="_blank">Request Code Access</a>
 </div>

-This was a group project for the Digital Humans class at ETH.
-We extended a method called Diffusion Noise Optimization (DNO) and generate realistic human motions in real-world scenes with multiple, complex-shaped obstacles.

 <div class="content-wrapper">
 <div class="video-container">
     <figure>